 Jerri, who doesn't belong to any of the three target audiences, sees only one news post which is open to all audiences.
 When he selects the hub site menu, he no longer sees links to the marketing, HR, and engineering team portals.

-Set up audience targeting for your site or hub navigation.
+Set up audience targeting for your site navigation or hub navigation.

-Set up audience targeting for pages in a site page library.
+Set up audience targeting for pages, documents, and folders in the site library.

-Audience targeting can be enabled in these web parts:
+Audience targeting can be enabled for the following web parts:

 Use the News web part to push specific news posts to specific audiences on the start page, in the mobile app, and in News web parts that have audience targeting enabled.

 Use the Quick links web part to display important links, and individually target specific links to your chosen audiences.